-• Governor Hickenlooper issued an Executive Order in May 2013 directing the Colorado Water Conservation Board (CWCB) to develop the Colorado Water Plan.
-This plan is a grassroots effort, incorporating and building upon eight years of comprehensive work, unprecedented dialogue, and consensus that water leaders from across the state have produced through the Interbasin Compact Committee and Basin Roundtable process.
-The Colorado Water Plan will be Coloradans' plan for a water future aligned with our values: vibrant and sustainable cities, viable and productive agriculture, a robust skiing, recreation and tourism industry, and a strong environment that includes healthy watersheds, rivers, streams, and wildlife.
-The CWCB continues to work on the important content and process for Colorado's Water Plan, including substantial outreach opportunities with various stakeholder groups.

-- Continued technical and leadership efforts on stream restoration, emergency stabilization, and master planning activities in the flood impacted areas (on-going). - As a result of the unprecedented floods of September 2013, the CWCB has authorized and awarded 20 zero-interest and no-payment, 3-year bridge loans to water suppliers for projects totaling \$22.6 million.
-At this time approximately 90% of the funds needed have been disbursed for structural rehabilitation of damaged river diversion systems. - Worked with other state agencies, watershed groups, and local governments to manage the adverse impacts of wildfire to flood-prone areas downstream of burn scars.
-Provided technical assistance and funding to all wildfire-affected communities. - Worked with other state agencies, watershed coalitions, and local governments to manage the adverse impacts of flooding.
-Provided technical assistance and funding to communities affected by the unprecedented floods that occurred in September of 2013.
-In FY 2014, the CWCB provided 10 grants and one technical assistance grant.
-In FY2015, the capabilities were further enhanced for these ten watershed groups through grants provided by the Department of Local Affairs, to hire staff, which will be used as the points of contact for watershed-related recovery activities moving forward. - Assisted with the formation of nine local watershed coalitions tasked with prioritizing projects and strategies to address unmet needs remaining from the 2013 flood.
-Collaborated closely with the Colorado Department of Transportation (CDOT) in numerous flood related issues common to both transportation and floodplain management/watershed restoration.
-This includes consideration of river issues to be addressed at the same time as road rebuilding as well as development of new watershed hydrology in flood-affected watersheds with outdated design hydrology.
-Served as program lead for both the Floodplain Management Subcommittee of the Long-Term Stream Recovery Group and the Watersheds and Natural Resources Sector for the Colorado Resiliency Working Group.
-Both are ongoing throughout the 2013 flood recovery. - In implementation of SB 14-179, a total of 21 flood recovery projects were funded and managed.
+- In response to Governor Hickenlooper's Executive Order from May 2013, the Colorado Water Conservation Board (CWCB) successfully completed Colorado's Water Plan ahead of schedule in November 2015.
+This plan was the result of an unprecedented grassroots effort, involving over 30,000 public comments.
+It incorporated and built upon eight years of comprehensive work, dialogue, and consensus that water leaders from across the state produced through the Interbasin Compact Committee and Basin Roundtable process.
+Colorado's Water Plan is the State's first comprehensive plan for a water future aligned with our values: vibrant and sustainable cities, viable and productive agriculture, a robust skiing, recreation and tourism industry, and a strong environment that includes healthy watersheds, rivers, streams, and wildlife.
+The CWCB is now hard at work advancing the implementation of various components of the plan, as well as the related Basin Implementation Plans.
+This involves various funding proposals, programs, policies, and processes aimed at achieving the measurable outcomes, goals and critical actions set forth in the plan.
+At the same time, the CWCB is updating its tracking and communication methods in an attempt to keep up with many evolving activities. - Continues to be involved in technical and leadership efforts on stream restoration, emergency stabilization, and master planning activities in the 2013 flood impacted areas.
+As a result of the extraordinary floods of September 2013, the CWCB has authorized and awarded 20 zero-interest and no-payment, 3-year bridge loans to water suppliers for projects totaling \$22.6 million. - Worked with other state agencies, watershed coalitions, and local governments to manage the adverse impacts of flooding.
+Provided technical assistance and funding to communities affected by the floods that occurred in September of 2013.
+In FY 2013-14, the CWCB provided 10 grants and one technical assistance grant.
+In FY 2014-15, the capabilities were further enhanced for these ten watershed groups through grants provided by the Department of Local Affairs, to hire staff, which will be used as the points of contact for watershed-related recovery activities moving forward.
+The program was advanced again in FY 2015-16 with the introduction of Phase II of the USDA Natural Resources Conservation Service Emergency Watershed Protection Program.
+CWCB is managing the \$63 million grant program for the NRCS.
+The projects will protect life and property from the impacts of the 2013 floods, while improving watershed health and ecosystem structure and function for flood impacted streams, including the adverse impacts of wildfire to flood-prone areas downstream of burn scars. - In implementation of SB 14-179, a total of 28 flood recovery projects were funded and managed.
 Activities through this program include debris removal and stream and watershed restoration in the areas affected by the 2013 flood.
 Total funding through this program is \$2.5 million. - Through a partnership with the Colorado Department of Transportation, flood hydrology for all mainstem rivers affected by the 2013 flood was updated using current scientific methods.
 Data collected from the 2013 flood event was used for calibration purposes.
 In many cases, this new data replaces previous studies that were over 40 years old.
 In many reaches, the new flood hydrology is higher than that previously used, indicating that flood risk is higher than that previously portrayed to the public and local governments.
 FEMA has issued a Best Available Data memorandum, indicating their concurrence with the new studies and their recommendations for its use.